The *-Vertex-Reinforced Jump Process: Proof of Theorem

-\section{Proof of Theorem~\ref{mixing-I}}
+\section{Proof of Theorem~\ref{mixing-Ib}}

-The strategy of the proof of Theorem~\ref{mixing-I} goes as follow: we pick $(\beta_I,A_{I^c})$ according to the law ${1\over F^W_{i_0}}\qqq^W_{I,i_0}$ and run the process defined in Theorem~\ref{mixing-I}~ii), then we prove that the law of this process is that of the randomized \sVRJPse, $\overline \P_{i_0}^W$.
-Then we prove that the random variables $(\beta_I,A_{I^c})$ appear asymptotically as functions of the path of the process and coincide with the corresponding values defined in Theorem~\ref{mixing-I}~i).
+The strategy of the proof of Theorem~\ref{mixing-Ib} goes as follows: we pick $(\bbb_I,A_{I^c})$ according to the law ${1\over F^W_{i_0}}\qqq^W_{I,i_0}$ and run the process defined in Theorem~\ref{mixing-Ib}~ii).
+Then we prove that the law of this process is that of the randomized \sVRJP $(X_t)$, i.e. $\overline \P_{i_0}^W$.
+To complete the proof, we show that the random variables $(\bbb_I,A_{I^c})$ appear asymptotically as functions of the path of the process and coincide with the corresponding values defined in Theorem~\ref{mixing-Ib}~i).